luontola/territory-bro/docs/guide.md

 2. After registering the congregation, there is a link to download a *QGIS project file* for your congregation.
 Save the project file on your computer.

-3. Download and install [QGIS 3.4 (Long Term Release)](https://qgis.org/).
+3. Download and install the latest [QGIS 3.x LTR (Long Term Release)](https://qgis.org/).
 This program will be used to edit the territory maps.

 4. Use QGIS to open your congregation's QGIS project file (which you saved in step 2).
 You should see a world map and you can zoom to your city.